thimc/rsh/README.md

 ## TODO

 * Finish up the parser, the redirection bit is still missing.
-* Squash the last bugs that could cause panics

 Besides whats there now I want to add: